 The team provides guidance to schools around the management of prejudice-based incidents, including those which are based on race, religion, disability, gender reassignment and sexual orientation.
-Training around race equality and cultural diversity is available on request from schools, as support to tackle homophobic, biphobic and transphobic bullying.
-The team has a developing expertise in relation to gender and disability-related prejudice, and works with many partners, including the local authority anti-bullying coordinator to support schools to be more inclusive.
+Training around race equality and cultural diversity is available on request from schools.
+The team works with many partners, including the local authority anti-bullying coordinator to support schools to be more inclusive.

-Staff work with schools and agencies across Children's Services to ensure that children and young people from black and minority ethnic (BME) backgrounds are able to access their entitlement to the full range of educational opportunities on offer and make the most of their potential.
+Staff work with schools and agencies across Children's Services to ensure that children and young people from black and minority ethnic (BAME) backgrounds are able to access their entitlement to the full range of educational opportunities on offer and make the most of their potential.